Chakras and the Endocrine system

 Chakras and Endocrine system

 The word chakra comes from the Sanskrit meaning “wheel” or “disk”.
-The origins of the sevenfold Chakra system is said to come from the Vedas, the four holy books of the Hindus believed to date back before 2500 B.C.
+The origins of the sevenfold Chakra system are said to come from the Vedas, the four holy books of the Hindus believed to date back before 2500 B.C.
 Chakra symbols are traditionally depicted as lotus flowers, each resonating at different frequencies, corresponding to the colors of the rainbow.
-Hindu system names seven major chakras, meanwhile the human energy system is said to have many chakras, and new ones are being discovered every day.
+Hindu system names seven major chakras, meanwhile, the human energy system is said to have many chakras, and new ones are being discovered every day.
 Each chakra is positioned through the spinal column, or Sushumna, from the coccyx to the crown of the head.
-Imbalance in one chakra affects the others, same as nervous and endocrine systems are functionally interconnected and any disturbance in one part can lead to the problem elsewhere.
-The endocrine system acts as a great network of communication between brain and body and is responsible for various metabolic functions that facilitate cellular communication as well as stimulation and hormone release.
+Imbalance in one chakra affects the others, the same as nervous and endocrine systems are functionally interconnected and any disturbance in one part can lead to a problem elsewhere.
+The endocrine system acts as a great network of communication between the brain and body and is responsible for various metabolic functions that facilitate cellular communication as well as stimulation and hormone release.
 For the entire human body to function well these endocrine glands must produce and maintain a balance of these various fluids and hormones.
 To understand how the endocrine system is connected with chakras, let us see each pair in order.

 Dosha-Quiz---Vata,-Pitta,-Kapha---Elements